yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-gateway/configuration/tyk-gateway-configuration-options.md

 (env var:**TYK_GW_SLAVEOPTIONS_ENABLERPCCACHE**)
 #### slave_options.bind_to_slugs
-For an On-Premises installation this can be left at `false` (the default setting).
-For Multi-Cloud Gateways it **must** be set to 'true'.
+Set this option to `true` to bind to the API slug/name instead of the listen path.
+For Self-Managed installations, including Hybrid Gateway installations, this can be left at `false` (the default setting).

 (env var:**TYK_GW_SLAVEOPTIONS_BINDTOSLUGSINSTEADOFLISTENPATHS**)